372 Mervis Hall

 Business School Overview

-The Katz Graduate School of Business at University of Pittsburgh offers graduate programs in these departments and concentrations: accounting, economics, entrepreneurship, ethics, finance, general management, human resources management, international business, leadership, marketing, management information systems, production/operations management, organizational behavior, supply chain management/logistics, and quantitative analysis/statistics and operations research.
+The Katz Graduate School of Business at University of Pittsburgh offers these departments and concentrations: accounting, economics, entrepreneurship, ethics, finance, general management, human resources management, international business, leadership, marketing, management information systems, production/operations management, organizational behavior, supply chain management/logistics, and quantitative analysis/statistics and operations research.
 Its tuition is full-time: $39,812 total program (in-state); full-time: $53,928 total program (out-of-state); part-time: $1,145 per credit (in-state); part-time: $1,710 per credit (out-of-state); executive: $65,000 total program (in-state); and executive: $65,000 total program (out-of-state).
 At graduation, 63.8 percent of graduates of the full-time program are employed.

 The University of Pittsburgh is one 16 schools that founded the Association to Advance Collegiate Schools of Business (AACSB), the main accrediting agency of business administration and accounting degrees.
 Today, the University of Pittsburgh’s Joseph M. Katz Graduate School of Business stresses experience-based learning and connects students with companies ranging from innovative start-ups to Fortune 100 corporations.

 Students at the Katz Graduate School of Business who are interested in earning an M.B.A. have a few different routes from which to choose.
 In 1963, Katz was the first school to offer a one-year M.B.A. program, and it still offers this option today.
 Pitt business students can also check out the two-year M.B.A. track, or the part-time M.B.A. program, which consists of evening classes and is often completed in about three years.